PRAISELab-PicusLab/IMB/README.md

 | Dermatology, Allergies, and Aesthetics                 | 49,288          |
 | Neurology                                              | 46,704          |

-## ⚙️ How to Use the Dataset

-To use the dataset, simply download the repository and access the **CSV** or **JSON** files containing the questions and answers.
-Each file has been pre-processed to facilitate integration with NLP models, including those designed for **Question Answering**.

 ## 📜 License

 This dataset is released under the [Insert License Name], allowing its use and modification for research purposes, in accordance with the terms outlined in the license.

 ## 🤝 Contributing

 We welcome contributions to improve the dataset!
-To contribute, simply open a pull request or report issues on our [issue tracker](https://github.com/[Username]/IMD/issues).
+To contribute, simply open a pull request or report issues on our [issue tracker](https://github.com/picuslab/IMD/issues).
 We look forward to your improvements!

-## 📧 Contact

-For further inquiries, contact us at: [email@example.com].

----

 ### 🌐 Notes